 I hope that by showing you how I connect with my food, you create a further connection to your own.
 What you won’t find here are rules and rigidity, because we all have individual needs and unique preferences and I believe those should be celebrated instead of confined.
-I feel that when we connect with our food we become more in tune with what we truly need in order to thrive.
-I find it fascinating that everything we require to be our best selves is intuitively within us, if only we can learn to trust and listen.
+When we connect with our food we become more in tune with what we truly need in order to thrive.
+Everything we require to be our best selves is intuitively within us, if only we can learn to trust and listen.

 For me this means cooking with whole foods, seasonal and local whenever possible, preferably homegrown or foraged.
 I grow my own food because the options are endless, I can do so without harsh chemicals, and it strengthens my relationship to the seasonality of our environment.
 Growing your own food is both powerful and humbling, and it’s something I wish everyone to experience, if even just through my lens.
 However, I’d be genuinely tickled pink if it somehow moved you to do the same (and I’d love hear about it).

 Although I’m all about plant power, I do eat and cook with meat, mostly wild, though sometimes farmed.
 I favor wild meat because it comes from an animal in its natural environment.
 My main squeeze guides hunts for a living, and he’s opened my eyes to a community so far from the stereotype.
-Hunters who aren’t purely killing for ego, but hunting humbly with a deep appreciation for the animal and the sustenance it will provide.
-Participating in the hunt has brought me so much closer to nature and expanded my personal connection to food in such a visceral way, I sometimes find it hard to articulate.
+Hunters who aren’t purely killing for ego, but hunting humbly with a deep appreciation of nature and the experience.

 I’ve never been one for rules or labels, so nothing is off limits here.
 I have no dietary restrictions but have deep respect for those who eat/cook a certain way because of them or for philosophical reasons, and I enjoy exploring and experimenting with various food philosophies.
-I simply feel that eating based on what’s in season and my body is telling me is exactly what I’m supposed to be doing.
-Sometimes that voice is saying, “kale.”
-And other times that it’s yelling WINE.
-And ICE CREAM.
-And that’s OK 🙂
+My food philosophy is eat what’s in season, but also simply what I feel like, whether that’s enjoying green tea and a big ol’ kale salad or tipping back some wine (or whiskey) with an a la cart cheese platter (I am a WI girl, afterall).

 I hope you can take what you read and see here and apply it to your own life in your own way that makes it entirely and magically you.